SubμTrack

 Short description

-Together with the partners of BS-Partikel and the leaders of the experimental WPs 2 – 5 the required reference particles are identified.
-In particular, the size, material, marking and the availability of the particles play an important role.
-The reference particles are selected during the initial phase of the project in order to have enough time to fabricate or purchase the particles at the beginning of the experiments.
-The project partners BS-Partikel and IUTA then provide the corresponding particles.
+Together with the partners of BS-Partikel and the leaders of the experimental WPs 2 – 5 the required reference particles were identified.
+In particular, the size, material, marking and the availability of the particles played an important role.
+The reference particles were selected during the initial phase of the project in order to have enough time to fabricate or purchase the particles at the beginning of the experiments.
+The project partners BS-Partikel and IUTA then provided the corresponding particles.

 WP 2 Comprehensive analysis of microplastic particles